2016 Queensland Cup

-The 2016 Queensland Cup season was the 21st season of Queensland's top-level statewide rugby league competition run by the Queensland Rugby League.
+The 2016 Queensland Cup season was the 21st season the top-level statewide rugby league competition run in Queensland, Australia, by the Queensland Rugby League.
 The competition, known as the Intrust Super Cup due to sponsorship from Intrust Super, featured 14 teams playing a 29-week long season (including finals) from March to September.

 The Burleigh Bears won their third premiership after defeating the Burleigh Bears 26–16 in the Grand Final at Suncorp Stadium.
 Mackay Cutters' Josh Chudleigh was named the competition's Player of the Year, winning the Courier Mail Medal.

 Teams

 In 2016, the lineup of teams remained unchanged for the second consecutive year.